-On April 13, 2002, the Company entered into a Unit Repurchase Agreement with GC-Sun Holdings, L.P. ("G-C"), pursuant to which G-C exercised its call right under the G-C partnership agreement to purchase the Company's interest in G-C. The Unit Repurchase Agreement closed on June 25, 2002.
+On April 13, 2002, the Company entered into a Unit Repurchase Agreement with GC-Sun Holdings, L.P., pursuant to which G-C exercised its call right under the G-C partnership agreement to purchase the Company's interest in G-C. The Unit Repurchase Agreement closed on June 25, 2002.
 In exchange for its interest in G-C, the Company received a \$10,000 subordinated note from G-C. Interest on the note is payable quarterly at a rate of 18% from May 1, 2002 to April 30, 2003, 17% from May 1, 2003 to April 30, 2004, and 16% thereafter.
 G-C's payment of interest on the note is subject to certain restrictions under the terms of the subordinated note agreement.
 If such restrictions do not permit the current payment of interest in cash when due, accrued interest is added to the principal.

 In February 2003, G-C sold the assets of its largest operating division, Kar Products.
 The proceeds of the sale were primarily used to pay down G-C's senior creditors.
-Following the sale of Kar Products, the Company estimated the enterprise value of G-C based on the cash flows and book value of the remaining operating division.
+Following the sale of Kar Products, the Company estimated the enterprise value of G-C based on the cash flows and book value of the remaining operating division under a held for sale methodology.
 The excess of the estimated enterprise value less debt obligations senior to the G-C note were determined to be insufficient to support the value of the G-C note.
-Accordingly, the Company recorded a \$5,657 charge to income in the first quarter of 2003 to write-down the face value of the note and accrued interest thereon to its estimated fair value.
-The Company recorded an additional \$600 charge to income in the second quarter of 2003 to write-down the note to its estimated fair value.
+Accordingly, the Company recorded a \$5,657 charge to income in the first quarter of 2003 to write-down the face value of the note and accrued interest thereon to its estimated future cash flows.
+The Company recorded an additional charge to income of \$600 in the second quarter of 2003 for a change in the assessment of the estimated amount recoverable under the note.